Chocolate Loaf Cake, double choc 🙂

 And this is what the mix should look like, just incase you need to see even more chocolate

-Chocolate Loaf Cake Topping, yum
+Chocolate Loaf Cake Topping recipe, yum

 And did I mention it’s actually DOUBLE chocolate cake – as there’s chucks of chocolate inside too!!